Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 01. Explore the origin of particular religious or spiritual beliefs

-02. Explore the relationship between religion/spirituality and the development of a value system and moral compass
+02. Analyse and reflect on the relationship between religion/spirituality and the development of a value system

-03. Explore the core beliefs & values of a particular religion/spirituality
+03. Explore and explain the impacts of core beliefs & values of a particular religion/spirituality on elements such as:

-• Explore how a particular religion/spirituality influences in paradigm by which people live in the world and participate in society
+• ways in which people live in the world and participate in society

-• Consider the impact of the particular religion/spirituality upon the health & wellbeing (spiritual, physical, emotional, psychological, social) of an individual, a family, a community, broader society, the global village
+• the health & wellbeing (spiritual, physical, emotional, psychological, social) of an individual, a family, a community, broader society, the global village

-05. Explore the concept of spirituality comparing two or more particular religions/spiritualities, their practices, purpose and benefits
+04. Explore the concept of spirituality comparing two or more religions/spiritualities, their practices, purpose and benefits

-06. Apply a particular religion/spirituality’s practices to scenarios requiring ethical, moral and healthy decisions.
+05. Apply the framework of a particular religion/spirituality’s practices to scenarios requiring ethical, moral and healthy decisions, and evaluate the impact on personal wellbeing.

 + Materials and Activity

-• Applying historical research skills to discover what is known about the source of religion/spirituality.
+Activities include: - Applying history research skills to discover what is known about the source of religion/spirituality.

 • Exploring the Interdependency chart

-• Listening to experts/spiritual leaders and discussing their ideas
+• Listening to and examining experts/spiritual leaders and discussing their ideas

 • Visiting places of worship